Marvelous Marvin Hagler: More title defenses

 Then came Juan Roldán of Argentina, who became the only man to be credited with a knockdown of Hagler, scoring one mere seconds into the fight.
 Hagler protested bitterly that he had been pulled/pushed to the canvas.
-Hagler thumbed Roldan's left eye, then brutalized him over ten rounds and finally stopped him in the middle of round ten.
+Hagler thumbed Roldán's left eye, then brutalized him over ten rounds and finally stopped him in the middle of round ten.
 Sugar Ray Leonard was calling the fight ringside with HBO analyst Barry Tompkins.
 He noted to Tompkins between rounds that Hagler looked older and slower.
 "Marvin might finally be slowing down, Barry," Leonard remarked.
 Many people believe this is the fight that gave Sugar Ray Leonard the idea that he could actually win a fight with the aging Hagler.

 Hamsho was given a rematch, but the Syrian was again TKO'd, this time in only three rounds.
 Hamsho angered Hagler with a trio of intentional headbutts in the second round and a fourth early in the third, goading the normally patient and cautious Hagler into a full-out attack that left Hamsho battered and defenseless in a matter of seconds.